from the National Archives for NHD 1999

 Patent Cases.
 Records of District Courts of the United States (Record Group 21)

 NARA's Northeast Region in New York City houses a large number of patent suits from New York and New Jersey.
 Included are court cases involving some of the most important inventors and inventions in American history - Charles Goodyear and vulcanized rubber, Alexander Graham Bell and the telephone, Cyrus McCormick and the reaper, the Wright brothers and their flying machine, and a host of patents by Thomas Alva Edison.
 Along with a full record of lesser-known suits, these voluminous records contain ample material for studying the role of invention in the national experience.
 Since Edison spent much of his career in New York City and New Jersey, his material is especially voluminous.
-Related materials are available in the Archival Research Catalog (ARC).
+Related materials are available in the Online Catalog (OPA).

 Records of the Third Naval District, New York City (Record Group 181)